 We’re breaking the plastic habit!

 At Brookfield Place Perth we believe single-use plastic is one of the biggest environmental and social issues facing us today.
-That’s why we’re participating in a pilot program to break the plastic habit.
+That’s why we’re breaking the plastic habit.

-Brookfield Place Perth is one of two major precincts managed by Brookfield Properties within Australia to have been chosen to lead the way in a pilot program that commits us to avoid single-use plastics where we can.
+Properties managed by Brookfield Properties within Australia are leading the way with this program that commits us to avoid single-use plastics where we can.